 on

-One very useful Jira config change you can make is to auto-sort the backlog.
+One automation change you might consider is to have Jira auto-sort your backlog.
 This keeps things organized for longer with a minimum of effort.

 -